scroll-tech/scroll-documentation/src/styles/design-system/README.md

 <br/>

-Classes available in CLDS acording to their use:
+Classes available in CLDS according to their use:

 ### [**Layout**](components/layout.css)